 I recently had a great opportunity to attend the After Effects side of the Adobe Video World conference in sunny San Jose, California (which I thought would be warmer).
-It was a great learning experience that taught me many useful tidbits of knowledge.
+It was a great learning experience that taught me many useful tidbits of knowledge that can be used in the video production department at Midwest Marketing.

 First and foremost, I learned that no matter how much Dramamine I took, my motion sickness would not be denied its vengeance.
 Fortunately for me, the impact was only felt greatly as I left San Jose.